JohnYoon13/cloud-functions/cloud_functions_guide.md

 # **Introduction to Cloud Functions**

-In this guide we explore Google Cloud Platform's Cloud Functions.
+This introductory level guide describes how to use Google Cloud Platform's Cloud Functions.

-Google defines their own product as [such](https://cloud.google.com/functions/docs/concepts/overview):
+Google defines its own product as [such](https://cloud.google.com/functions/docs/concepts/overview):
 ```
 "Google Cloud Functions is a serverless execution environment for building and connecting cloud services.
 With Cloud Functions you write simple, single-purpose functions that are attached to events emitted from your cloud infrastructure and services.